marconi1964/jetbot_yolov4/Training.md

 $
 ```

-> - 0.2.2 - Verify the system is running a supported version of Linux
+> - 0.4.2 - Verify the system is running a supported version of Linux

 ```
-$ uname -m && cat /etc/*release
+$ uname
-$

 ```

 ### 1.